Partially massless theory in three dimensions and self-dual massive gravity: New Model with Partially Massless

 with masses given by $M^{\pm} = \pm\frac{1}{2}\mu + \sqrt{\frac{1}{4}\mu^2 + M^2}$.

 On the other hand, the partially massless symmetry arises when: $\Lambda = M^2$.
-In fact, at this point, the action (\ref{45}) is just our second order action for the self dual massive gravity(\ref{42}), obtained in the last section with explicit partially massless symmetry.

-We can modify the action (\ref{34}), by introducing a new auxiliary field $v_{mn}$, as was realized in \cite{ArKhSt} at flat spacetime:
+In fact, at this point, the action (\ref{45}) is just our second-order action for the self-dual massive gravity(\ref{42}), obtained in Sec.
+5 with explicit partially massless symmetry.
+We can modify action (\ref{34}), by introducing a new auxiliary field $v_{mn}$, as was realized in ref.\cite{ArKhSt} at flat spacetime:

 In fact, the elimination of the auxiliary field $v_{mn}$ by using its field equation: